Everything You Need to Know About Software Testing Methods

 - Requirement analysis where managers outline a plan to put a suitable test strategy in place.

 - Any defects are corrected, and the software goes through regression testing—a system to check that the program still works after modifications.

 - A test closure report then details the whole process and the outcomes.

 Individuals can become certified software testers through organizations such as BCS, The Chartered Institute for IT, ISTQB® (International Software Testing Qualifications Board), and ASQ (formerly the American Society for Quality).

 Software Testing Methods

 - Black box testing: Also called functional or specification-based testing, this method focuses on output.
 Testers aren’t concerned with the internal mechanisms.
-They only check the software does what it’s supposed to.
+They only check that the software does what it’s supposed to do.
 Knowledge of coding isn’t necessary, and testers work at user interface level.

 - White box testing: This method uses coding know-how as part of the test procedure.
 When a product fails, testers go as deep into the code as necessary to find the cause.
 The software developers do this themselves since they determine how the product should work.
 Structure-based and glass box testing are other names for this method.

 - Static testing: Testers examine the software’s code and documentation but don’t execute the program.
 Static tests start early in the product’s development during the verification process.

 - Dynamic testing: The software is executed with various inputs, and testers compare outputs with expected behavior with this method.